DmitreyKazin/course_attendance_app/README.md

 ## Application Routes

 - **"/"** --> Main route, shows the managable table called "Stable Table".
-- **"/temp"** --> Shows the summary generated from the csv files, with attendance.py script.
+- **"/temp"** --> Shows the summary generated from the CSV files, with attendance.py script.
 - **"/add_student"** --> Add a new student to "Stable Table".
 - **"/edit/<name>"** --> Edit a record for specific student in "Stable Table".
 - **"/delete/<name>"** --> Delere a record for specific student in "Stable Table".